 Dry items prior to applying disinfectants as residual moisture dilutes disinfectants and depletes their effectiveness.

 Clean frequently used equipment of gross contamination at least daily.

-Disinfectants are compounds applied to inanimate surfaces to destroy or eliminate microbial growth, they are usually ineffective against bacterial spores.
-Selecting an appropriate disinfectant depends on the label information, environmental factors (temperature, pH), safety, and contact time.
+Disinfectants are compounds applied to inanimate surfaces to destroy or eliminate microbial growth, they are often ineffective against bacterial spores.
+Selecting an appropriate disinfectant depends on the label information, environmental factors (temperature, pH), safety, and contact time to inactivate a specific organism.
 Some disinfectants may require an appropriate rinse, especially to minimize animal exposure to the compound; in this case, completely dry items before animal use.
 It is important to read and follow all product label instructions to ensure the product is used in a safe and effective manner for animals and people.
-Individuals using disinfectants are to read, understand, and keep the compound’s Material Safety Data Sheets (MSDSs).
+Individuals using disinfectants are to read, understand, and keep the compound’s Safety Data Sheets (SDSs).
 Some disinfectants may require the individual to wear PPE.

 Disinfection selection begins with identifying a target microorganism.
 It is easier to select a product or protocol for a single microorganism, although this is not always feasible in daily practice.

 Document cleaning and disinfection as these records may be reviewed during semiannual IACUC inspections.
-Maintain the compound’s MSDS.
+Maintain the compound’s SDS.

 Storage: Store disinfected material in a manner maintaining its cleanliness (e.g., clean covering, wrap).
 Additionally, store infrequently used equipment covered and in a low traffic area.